CTCARES for Child Care Businesses (Care Package)

 - Expense Kickstart: This is a lump sum for expenses like payroll, utilities, and rent or mortgage to help programs be open.
 The amount of money your program may be eligible for depends on the size of the program and National Association for Family Child Care (NAFCC) or National Association for the Education of Young Children (NAEYC) Accreditation status.
 Learn more about applying for the Expense Kickstart.

-- Supply Subsidy: Providers have increased cleaning, personal protective equipment (PPE), and nurse consultation during COVID-19.
-This funding is designed to help cover the added costs of maintaining a healthy environment for children, families, and staff.
+- Supply Subsidy: This funding is designed to help cover the added costs of maintaining a healthy environment for children, families, and staff.
+It is intended to help cover the costs of increased cleaning supplies, personal protective equipment (PPE), and nurse/medical consultation during COVID-19.
 Learn more about applying for the Supply Subsidy.

 - Training subsidy: This subsidy helps cover the cost of First Aid, CPR, Medication Administration, and Emergency Anaphylactic Medication Administration (“EpiPen®”) certification expiring during COVID-19.
 Thrive will coordinate providers’ needs and training locations.
 Learn more about applying for training subsidy.